Quantum complexity and localization in random and time-periodic unitary circuits: Results

 In monitored RUCs, the Krylov basis constructed from orthogonalization of span of vectors

-where $M$ represents measurement operation performed at probability rate $p$.
-In Fig.~\,\ref{fig:C_RUC}(right), we compute the saturation-time with increasing measurement rate $p$ for system-sizes $N = 5,6,7,8$.
-With increasing measurements, the system takes more and more time to acquire the complete orthonormal basis.
-A limiting case corresponding to $p = 1$ is studied in supplementary material for the haar-random circuit to bound the saturation time.
-It is easy to see from Fig.~\ref{fig:C_RUC} (right) that upto certain value of $p=p_{thr}$, the saturation value remains invariant of the rate of measurement.
-This essentially means that the $y$-axis of the plot, namely $t_\text{sat}/t_0$ is 1 upto $p_{\text{thr}}$.\footnote{Here $t_0$ is the saturation time $2^N$ for the $N$-qubit random unitary circuit without any measurements.} Our numerics suggest that this $p_{\text{thr}}$ is close to but more precisely $\geq 0.5$ in a system-size dependent way.
+where $M$ represents measurement operation performed at probability rate $p$ described in Eq.\,\eqref{eq:measure}.
+We study the time when the system explores the complete Hilbert space.
+In other words, the time (denoted by $t_c$) at which the Krylov basis span the complete Hilbert space.
+In Fig.~\ref{fig:comp-ruc} (bottom), we compute the time $t_c$ with increasing measurement rate $p$ for system-sizes $N = 5, 6, 7, 8$.
+We find that the system takes more and more time to acquire the complete orthonormal basis with increasing measurement rate $p$.
+A limiting case corresponding to $p = 1$ is studied in appendix \ref{appendix:bound} to obtain the bound for the time $t_c$.
+It is easy to see from Fig.~\ref{fig:comp-ruc} (bottom) that upto certain value of $p=p_\text{th}$, the saturation value remains invariant (equals to $2^N$) of the rate of measurement.
+This essentially means that the $y$-axis of the plot, namely $t_c/t_\text{sat}$ is 1 upto $p_{\text{th}}$.
+Our numerics suggest that this $p_{\text{th}}$ is close to but more precisely $\geq 0.5$ in a system-size dependent way.
 The explanation for this is that after a certain rate of measurement, the system evolution is hindered by a higher rate of measurement.
-While this can be a version of quantum Zeno effect resulting in a slower state evolution, the effects becoming significant only after a certain measurement rate $p_{\text{thr}}$ is suggestive of a qualitative similarity to that of \cite{Suzuki_2025, PhysRevX.9.031009}.
+While this can be a version of \textit{quantum Zeno effect} resulting in a slower state evolution, the effects becoming significant only after a certain measurement rate $p_{\text{th}}$ is suggestive of a qualitative similarity to that of \cite{Suzuki_2025, PhysRevX.9.031009}.